dholab/IPD-converter/README.md

 4. Export novel allele sequences, with annotations, into GenBank flat file format.
 At the same time, export the sequences _without annotations_ in FASTA format.
 5. **Run IPD converter on the GenBank and FASTA file.
 Instructions below.**
 6. Review these converted files and add animal or isolate names to each review.
 7. **Rerun IPD converter on the EMBL file with animal names inserted, if desired.
-Note that this step is not necessary—it simply splits the full EMBL into individual files and compresses them in a tarball.
+Note that this step is not necessary—it simply splits the full EMBL into individual files and compresses them in a tarball**.
 8. [Submit to IPD](https://www.ebi.ac.uk/ipd/submission/).

 ## Quick start
 Please not that this converter requires that you have Docker, Git, Java, and NextFlow installed on your system.
-If you do not have these dependencies installed, proceed to the **Detailed Instructions** section below.
+If you do not have these dependencies installed, proceed to the **Detailed Setup Instructions** section below.

 Additionally, this converter has only been tested on x86 systems and was developed with NextFlow version 22.10.0.5826.
 Mileage may vary on other compute architectures or Nextflow versions.